Skip to content

 • Key: platform.openai.com → API keys

-• Models tested: gpt-4o, gpt-4o-mini.
+• Models: gpt-4o, gpt-4o-mini.
 Current reasoning models (o1, o3) support function calling but add latency — gpt-4o is the simpler default for tool-using agents.
+We do not run release smoke against OpenAI; treat any guidance here as best-effort.

 {